USS MAKIN ISLAND LHD 8

 July 10, PCU Makin Island departed NGSB in Pascagoula, Miss., for a transit to San Diego, Calif., where it will be commissioned in October.
 While underway, the amphibious assault ship is scheduled to conduct theater security cooperation (TSC) activities with Brazil, Chile and Peru.

-August 3, LHD 8 arrived in Rio de Janeiro, Brazil, for a scheduled port visit.
+August 3, LHD 8 moored at Maua Pier in Rio de Janeiro, Brazil, for a four-day liberty port visit.

 August 15, The Makin Island departed Punta Arenas, Chile, after a brief port call.

-August 20, The amphibious assault ship arrived in Valparaiso for a joint exercise with the Chilean Navy.
+August 20, The amphibious assault ship moored at Berth 4, South Pacific Terminal in Port of Valparaiso, Chile, for a brief port visit before participating in a joint exercise with the Chilean Navy.

 August 29, PCU Makin Island pulled into Callao, Peru, for a goodwill port visit.